Why do we not use transliteration in our books?

 There are several reasons why transliteration is not commonly used in Arabic learning materials:

 1. Avoiding English pronunciation: Transliteration may encourage incorrect pronunciation, as students may be more inclined to pronounce Arabic words with English accents as they are used to making the corresponding English sounds for the English letters instead of the intended Arabic ones.
 This can be detrimental to mastering correct Arabic pronunciation, particularly with regard to Arabic letters and sounds that do not have direct equivalents in English.
+Consequently, students may inadvertently make significant errors while reciting.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.